lynks--/loge/README.md

 _Overview_

 Just want simple terminal logging macros?
-Feel like [slog](https://docs.rs/slog) is overkill for your project and don't feel good about the runtime costs of [log](https://docs.rs/log)? loge might be the doge for you.
+Feel like [slog](https://docs.rs/slog) is overkill for your project and don't feel good about the marginal runtime costs of [log](https://docs.rs/log)? loge might be the doge for you.

 _Features_